Cloud

 Academic Meets Emotional Growth

-• Math: Data and measurement tied to real sustainability projects
+Data collection and measurement tied to real-world sustainability projects.

 This theme reminded us that empathy isn’t a lesson—it’s a way of seeing the world.
 Whether through a math challenge or a compost bin, students kept returning to a central question: “Is this kind?
 Is this wise?”
 And that question guided not just what they learned, but who they became.

-Curriculum Connections Empathy School follows its own integrated curriculum — the EQ Smart Curriculum — developed by a Harvard-trained team to blend academic rigor with emotional intelligence and ecological awareness.
+Empathy School follows its own integrated curriculum — the EQ Smart Curriculum — developed by our founder during his time at Harvard University to blend academic rigor with emotional intelligence and ecological awareness.

 This curriculum draws from:

-• American and Cambridge academic standards, ensuring global competence in reading, writing, math, science, and beyond.
+American and Cambridge academic standards, ensuring global competence in reading, writing, mathematics, science, and beyond.

-• The United Nations Sustainable Development Goals (SDGs) to bring realworld purpose into learning.
+The United Nations Sustainable Development Goals (SDGs) to bring real-world purpose and global citizenship into everyday learning.

-• Deep emotional and relational learning practices, aligned with the latest research in child development
+Deep emotional and relational learning practices, aligned with the latest research in child development and neuroscience.

 Responsible Consumption and Production